HowHow06/battery-monitor-assistant/README.md

 # Credit

-This project uses the [google-assistant](https://github.com/endoplasmic/google-assistant) package from endoplasmic This project also refers to [Assistant Relay](https://github.com/greghesp/assistant-relay) app by greghesp.
+This project uses the [google-assistant](https://github.com/endoplasmic/google-assistant) package from endoplasmic.

+This project also refers to [Assistant Relay](https://github.com/greghesp/assistant-relay) app by greghesp.

 ---